-Today, plastics are the material of choice in packaging for the sectors such as FMCG, food and pharmaceuticals beverages, Globally, plastics etc. comprise of 42 percent of packaging with the combination of rigid and flexible plastics in packaging.
+plastics Today, the are material of choice in packaging for the sectors such as FMCG, food and beverages, pharmaceuticals Globally, plastics comprise of 42 percent of packaging with the of rigid combination and flexible plastics in packaging.
 Plastics are used heavily for packaging due to innovative visual appeal for customer attraction and convenience.
 Additionally, they improve the hygiene quotient and shelf-life of the products especially in food and beverages segment.